 Her latest book, History Teaches Us to Resist: How Progressive Movements Have Succeeded in Challenging Times, "proves to us through myriad historical examples that protest is an essential ingredient of politics, and that progressive movements can and will flourish, even in perilous times."

 Barbara RansbyUniversity of Illinois, Chicago

 Barbara Ransby is Professor of History and African American Studies at the University of Illinois, Chicago.
 She is the author of Ella Baker and the Black Radical Tradition and Eslanda: The Large and Unconventional Life of Mrs. Paul Robeson.

 Jeanne TheoharisBrooklyn College CUNY

 Jeanne Theoharis is Distinguished Professor of Political Science at Brooklyn College of the City University of New York.
-Her most recent book is The Rebellious Life of Mrs. Rosa Parks which won a 2014 NAACP Image Award.
-She and Komozi Woodard have edited three collections of new scholarship on the Black Freedom Struggle: Freedom North: Black Freedom Struggles Outside of the South, 1940-1980; Groundwork: Local Black Freedom Movements in America and Want to Start A Revolution?: Radical Women in the Black Freedom Struggle with Dayo Gore.
+Her book, The Rebellious Life of Mrs. Rosa Parks, won a 2014 NAACP Image Award.
+She and Komozi Woodard have edited three collections of scholarship on the Black Freedom Struggle, including Freedom North: Black Freedom Struggles Outside of the South, 1940-1980, Groundwork: Local Black Freedom Movements in America, and Want to Start A Revolution?: Radical Women in the Black Freedom Struggle with Dayo Gore.